 The most crucial sprint objective in Scrum is to deliver a product increment – a piece of working software delivering value for the end-user.
 That is the goal today and always has been the goal.

-In a context, in which multiple Scrum teams work on the same product, it’s the goal – and only goal – to deliver each (and every) sprint an product increment – so no UNDONE work left at the end of the sprint.
+In a context in which multiple Scrum teams work on the same product, it’s the goal – and only goal – to deliver each (and every) sprint an product increment – so no UNDONE work left at the end of the sprint.

 How do you define DONE?

-With support of the Scrum Master, the development team improves their practices at a steady pace to be able to reach that goal.
+With the support of the Scrum Master, the development team improves their practices at a steady pace to be able to reach that goal.